BZIvanov/Learning-Node.js/README.md

 - Writable - for writing chunks of data to the destination
 - Duplex - it is both readable and writeable.
 Recommended to use _pipe_ in case reading is faster/slower than writing
 - Transform - modifying data in output stream based on the input stream.
 Example is zipping

-## Buffer

-Buffer class is used because pure javascript is not compatible with binary data.
-Buffer is used for storing raw data as an array of integers.

 ## Production and Development dependencies